turquoiseowl/i18n/README.md

 ### Features

-- Globally recognized interface; localize like the big kids
+- Internationalize your application using the GNU PO standard; localize like the big kids
-- Localizes everything: HTML, Razor, C#, VB, JavaScript, .NET attributes and data annotations, ...
+- Localize everything: HTML, Razor, C#, VB, JavaScript, .NET attributes and data annotations, ...
 - SEO-friendly; language selection varies the URL, and `Content-Language` is set appropriately
 - Automatic; no URL/routing changes required in the app
 - High performance, minimal overhead and minimal heap allocations